rkohrt/kohrt.ch/content/home/about.md

 # Biography

-Ralf Kohrt is a PhD candidate at the chair of Entrepreneurial Risk at ETH Zürich.
+Ralf Kohrt is a research assistant at the chair of Entrepreneurial Risk at ETH Zürich.
 His research interests include financial markets, financial bubbles, machine learning and agent based modeling.